mbouanik/foody/README.md

 ## Contributing

-If you'd like to contribute to Foody, please check out the [contributing guidelines](CONTRIBUTING.md).
+If you'd like to contribute to Foody.

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/your-feature`.
+3. Make your changes and commit: `git commit -m 'Add some feature'`.
+4. Push to the branch: `git push origin feature/your-feature`.
+5. Submit a pull request.

+For major changes, please open an issue first to discuss potential modifications.

 ## License